Western Illinois University: Macomb Campus

 Q. Can I get a DUI assessment done at the Counseling Center?

 A. No. We do not do alcohol assessments, but referrals can be made to appropriate sources by the Center.
+On campus this is done by the AOD office.

 Q. I am not of Euro-American ancestry.
 Do you have counselors who are familiar with other cultures?